sonic-net/SONiC/doc/mgmt/SONiC_Design_Doc_Unified_FRR_Mgmt_Interface.md

 peer-port                          = 1*5DIGIT ; {0..65535} Neighbor's BGP port
-shutdown-message                   = "true" / "false" ; Add a shutdown message strict-capability-match            = "true" / "false" ; Strict capability negotiation match
+shutdown-message                   = "true" / "false" ; Add a shutdown message strict-capability-match            = "true" / "false" ; Strict capability negotiation match admin_status                       = "true" / "false" ; Neighbor admin status
+local_as_no_prepend                = "true" / "false" ; Do not prepend local-as to updates from ebgp peers local_as_replace_as                = "true" / "false" ; Do not prepend local-as to updates from ibgp peers

 ```
 #### 3.2.1.5 BGP_NEIGHBOR_AF